musinski/musinski/README.md

 - 👋 Hi, I’m @musinski
-- 👀 I’m interested in web development
+- 👀 I’m interested in web and mobile development
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently learning JavaScript and Java
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on web and mobile projects
 - 📫 Reach me @ musinskibusiness@gmail.com

 <!---